 Consultant/Freelancer | Connector Geek

 Connector Geek is Dave in real life.
-With 29 years in the industry, Dave still likes talking about connectors almost as much as being a Dad to his two kids.
-He still loves Lego too...
+After three decades in the industry, Dave still likes talking about connectors almost as much as being a Dad to his two kids.
+He still loves Lego too.
+And guitars.

 1 week ago